 In the case of joint holders of a share, any document or information sent or supplied by the Company in any manner permitted by these articles to the joint holder who is named first in the register in respect of the joint holding shall be deemed to be given to all other holders of the share.

-A member whose registered address is not within the United Kingdom shall not be entitled to receive any notice from the Company unless he gives to the Company a postal address within the United Kingdom at which notices may be given to him.
+A member whose registered address is not within the United Kingdom shall not be entitled to receive any notice from the Company unless the member gives to the Company a postal address within the United Kingdom at which notices may be given to that member.

 Communication during suspension or curtailment of postal services